hanabi/hanabi.github.io/README.md

 * Fix clues are often needed when a duplicate card is touched.
 (For example, when a red 2 is clued in Player A's hand, and the other red 2 is clued in Player B's hand.)
 Cards are not normally duplicated (which follows from *Good Touch Principle*), but sometimes someone makes a mistake, or a sequence of particular cards makes duplicating necessary.
 * In such a situation, because of *Good Touch Principle*, one of the players with the duplicate cards may misplay it since they will assume the identity of the card to be something else.
 Thus, it is the team's responsibility to fix the problem and intervene before this happens.
 * **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a Fix Clue and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.
 * Usually a fix clue will "fill in" the card to explicitly make it known that the card is unplayable or duplicated.
 However, it is also possible to perform a fix clue just by cluing the card again.
+For example:
-  * For example, Alice clues Bob number 1 and it highlights three 1s.
+  * Alice clues Bob number 1 and it highlights three 1s.
   * Bob successfully plays two 1s.
   * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and it re-highlights the remaining one.
   * Now it is Bob's turn.
 Since he was going to play the 1 already without Alice doing anything, the clue must have some other meaning.
-Thus, it is a fix clue: the remaining 1 is bad, and Bob can safely discard it.
+Thus, it is a *Fix Clue*: the remaining 1 is bad, and Bob can safely discard it.

 <br />